LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

           the original PR in the description of the new PR to track the original PR discussion and reviews.

-          All CI checks will be triggered to run on the PR make in the RAJA repo.
+          All CI checks will be triggered to run on the new PR made in the RAJA repo.
 When everything passes and the PR is approved, it may be merged.
-When it is merged, the original PR from the forked repo will be closed and marked as merged also unless it is referenced elsewhere, such as in a GitHub issue.
+When it is merged, the original PR from the forked repo will be closed and marked as merged unless it is referenced elsewhere, such as in a GitHub issue.
 If this is the case, then the original PR (from the forked repo) must be closed manually.